 When someone in your company completes a document or creates a form as part of the normal business functions, how do you know whether this data is submitted accurately and stored in the right location?

 In any businesses that deals and generates a huge amount of data (virtually most companies nowadays), a data governance policy is required to make sure that organisational data is accurate, consistent, secure and accessible within the company.
 This policy works as a framework for data governance and stipulates the responsible party or parties depending on situations and it also governs the procedures used to generate and manage it.
 This policy is not meant to be the end-all, it should be a governed but living policy that can adapt to business and industry needs.

-At Invicta, we can help you with the creation of a data governance policy guideline document and we would this together with input from the leadership team as well as cross-functional stakeholders of data creators and consumers.
+At Invicta, we can help you with the creation of a data governance policy guideline and we would do this together with input from the leadership team as well as cross-functional stakeholders of data creators and consumers.